theShim/Super-Schizo-Man-Official/ideas/story.md

 >- Then play that blinking effect, have the player wake up in the grassy area.
 Probably use the perlin background
 >- Have the butterfly wake you up and talk to you.
+>- just yapping about wondering who you are and y u're in the middle of a field but that u should follow them.
->- The butterfly voiced by will act as a guide but witty and often stupid/useless.
+>- The butterfly (yunyang) will act as a guide but witty and often stupid/useless.
 >- Maybe have an ability to click on enemies to highlight features about it like health and general description

 ###